Residential Projects

 Kenyan civil servants are set to benefit from the construction of 20,000 housing units through a Chinese equity fund in a public-private partnership agreement.

-The recently signed deal between the Kenyan government, China Africa Development Fund (CAD-Fund), China Civil Engineering Construction Company(CCECC) and a local housing company Suraya Property Group, will kick-start the project that has delayed for three years.
+The recently signed deal between the Kenyan government, China Africa Development Fund (CAD-Fund), China Civil Engineering Construction Company(CCECC), and Suraya Property Group, will kick-start the project that has been delayed for three years.

 According to the agreement, the national and county governments will provide land where CCECC will construct the houses being financed by CAD-Fund while Suraya Property Group will provide the design and manage the construction.